-Each applicant should receive an automatic e-mail acknowledging their online application and giving them instructions on how to create a RAMSS account to check the status of the submission of their application materials.
+Each applicant should receive an automatic email acknowledging their online application and providing instructions on how to create a MyServiceHub account to check their submission of application materials and if any other documents are required.

-The “To-Do List” is on the right hand side of your “Student Centre”, which can be found by clicking on the RAMSS tab at the top of the screen after you log into my.ryerson.ca.
-If nothing is listed in the "To-Do" section, then everything has been received.
+The "To-Do List" is on the right-hand side of your "Student Centre," which can be found by clicking on the MyServiceHub tab at the top of the screen after you log into my.torontomu.ca.
+Everything has been received if nothing is listed in the "To-Do" section.

-If your checklist is showing "To-Do" items, this means that any listed items are still missing.
+If your checklist shows "To-Do" items, any listed items are still missing.
 Click on details for more information regarding the documents listed.

 Generally decisions will be made by programs starting in January and will be ongoing until programs are filled.
 Offers of admission begin mid-to-late-March and continue throughout the spring and summer.

 It takes approximately 2-6 weeks for your application to be evaluated and sent to the program for review.
 Each program has varying timelines for admissions’ decision making.
 For more specific information please review the School/Department website and FAQs.

 No. Applications received through the mail will not be processed.
 Applications will be accepted electronically only through the Applicant Upload portal.